From Housemates to Soulmates

-How did we get from soul mates to roommates so fast?
-And what's the cure for heteropessimism? - 4 min read
+How did we get from soulmates to roommates so fast?
+And what's the cure? - 4 min read

 I can't get this thought out of my mind.
 A concept I read about in an article by The Conversation on what is known as Heteropessimism.
-This is the negative idea that there is no real hope for hetero relationships.
+It’s the horrible idea that there is no real hope for hetero relationships.
 They're almost doomed to fail, or, just as bad, be... stagnant.

 No, no, a thousand times NO.